ashar933/DSA-Project-Social-Net/README.md

 # DSA-Project-Social-Net
-A social media platform made on C inspired by Facebook Sample Input:
+A social media platform made on C inspired by Facebook.

+Sample Input:
 ```
 1